Turkey Nugget Cookies-Poor Turkeys!

 Look at those poor turkeys!
 They are scared half to death.
-They are afraid they will end up at your house on the table for Thanksgiving or worse, in a fast food box with other turkey nuggets and ketchup on their head!
+They’re afraid they will end up at your house on the table for Thanksgiving or worse, in a fast-food box with other turkey nuggets and ketchup on their heads!
 Poor little guys!

 Supplies for Turkey Nugget Cookies:

 (may contain affiliate links)